 Children were super excited to see that the Leprechaun ate all the nuts we left out for him and drank some of his favorite dandelion tea …

 We did not catch a Leprechaun on camera though since they are quick, shrewd and camera-shy.

-Have you been lucky catching a Leprechaun?
+Have you been lucky to catch a Leprechaun?
 Have any of your “perfect” traps worked?
 Leave a comment!
 I love hearing from you about YOUR St. Patrick’s Day Montessori Learning Space!

 For fun DIYs, hands-on activities and crafts, see here our entire St. Patrick’s Day Inspired Unit Study.

 WORLD WHALE DAY Montessori KIDS ACTIVITIES and DIYs to increase awareness and learn about magnificent sea mammals.

 CITRUS SINK-OR-FLOAT is a TASTE-SAFE STEM Montessori kids science experiment to explore density with toddlers, preschoolers, and kindergartners.

 GIANT WATER-BEADS BALL RUN is a fun kids water sensory play idea to promote tactile stimulation, fine motor control and visual discrimination.